TomShacham/http4js/README.md

   - support sampled and debug
   - docs
   - pull out into a module
-- possibly have a Headers class for dicing with headers, not just an object
 - streaming

 ## Running HTTPS Server tests